sohnryang/tensorflow-wheels/README.md

 ## How to download & install

 You can download wheel files from the repository directly.
-There's a [release page](https://github.com/sohnryang/tensorflow-wheels/releases) that makes you find appropriate version for you.
+There's a [release page](https://github.com/sohnryang/tensorflow-wheels/releases) that makes you easily find appropriate TensorFlow version for you.